Curbside Pickup with Drasi

 Note that in our Cypher query we want to relate the orders with their respective vehicles, even though the entities live in different databases.
 This is achieved by modeling the relationship as a synthetic relationship called PICKUP_BY which is defined in the joins section of the YAML below.

-To be able to create that virtualized graph, we need to tell Drasi on how to connect vehicles to orders.
+To be able to create that virtualized graph, we need to tell Drasi how to connect vehicles to orders.
 In our example, we can do that by Vehicle plate number which is present in both databases.

 Following is the complete YAML file for the continuous query that shows how the synthetic relationship is defined.
 Pay attention to the joins section: